yorgomoubayed/m1-project/README.md

-This work was carried out as part of a tutored project (7 weeks) in the first year of the master's degree in bioinformatics.
 The three-dimensional conformation of the genome is complex, dynamic and crucial for the regulation of gene expression.
 Chromosome conformation capture methods coupled with high-throughput sequencing (Hi-C, capture Hi-C...) have revealed how the organization of the genome is interconnected with the nuclear architecture.
-This work focuses on the pre-processing of three-dimensional conformation data of the mammalian genome via a bioinformatics pipeline: HiCUP.
+This work was carried out as part of a tutored project (7 weeks) in the first year of the master's degree in bioinformatics.It focuses on the pre-processing of three-dimensional conformation data of the mammalian genome via a bioinformatics pipeline: HiCUP.
 This is the starting point for the analysis of Hi-C data.

 The repository contains the files generated to perform the given analysis.
 These files include:
 - snake.hicup.yml, a snakemake script that automates data pre-processing with HiCUP.